Long way to go’ before life gets back to normal, warns government adviser

 Meanwhile, Downing Street was forced to deny reports that Boris Johnson had come into close contact with an aide who tested positive for Covid during a two-day tour of Scotland.

-The Guardian had reported that a No 10 official who took part in Mr Johnson’s visit was seen “side-by-side” with him on several occasions – despite the fact the prime minister is not isolating.
+The Guardian reported that a No 10 official who took part in Mr Johnson’s visit was seen “side by side” with him on several occasions, despite the fact the prime minister is not isolating.

 A No 10 spokesperson said: “The prime minister regularly visits communities across the UK and all aspects of visits are carried out in line with Covid guidance.
 The prime minister has not come into close contact with anyone who has tested positive.”